 For many watch lovers, a Breitling is the epitome of a pilots’ watch.
-So it made sense that we include one in the pilots’ watch review in our March-April issue, on sale now.
-For the story, writer Martina Richter selected nine watches to accompany a trio of pilots – aerobatics champion Klaus Lenhart and his protégés Axel Schütte and Andreas Langer − while they performed an aerobatic program, specially designed for our review, in the skies above the Swabian Mountains in south Germany.
+So it made sense that we include one in the pilots’ watch review in our March-April 2012 issue.
+For the story, we selected nine watches to accompany a trio of pilots – aerobatics champion Klaus Lenhart and his protégés Axel Schütte and Andreas Langer − while they performed an aerobatic program, specially designed for our review, in the skies above the Swabian Mountains in south Germany.
 Click below to read how our chosen Breitling model — the Chronomat GMT — performed under pressure.

 The Chronomat GMT has a chronograph with tachymeter scale, a date display, and — always a useful function for pilots — a second time zone with 24-hour display.
 This last-mentioned indicator, which relies on an additional central hour hand, is a feature of the new Breitling Caliber 04, based on Caliber 01, which was developed in-house.
 The newer caliber boasts exactly the same traits as its predecessor: a column-wheel chronograph with vertical coupling, a 70-hour power reserve, and a COSC chronometer certificate.
 The Chronomat GMT performed impeccably: after it had been fully wound, it ran with an average daily gain of just 1.1 seconds, and it maintained this excellent precision when we tested it right after landing and again 24 hours later.
 The watch ran slightly faster when the chronograph was switched on.
 This is as good as it gets.

 When Langer strapped the Breitling watch to his wrist, he found the bracelet to be much too long, although it could be fairly easily shortened via the screwed lugs.
 The size and weight didn’t bother our pilot at first, but afterwards he remarked that this big timepiece tended to get snagged.